Growth of Sobolev norms in quasi integrable quantum systems: Applications

-\subsection{Zoll Manifolds}
+\subsubsection{Zoll manifolds}

-We recall that a Zoll manifold is a compact manifold s.t. all its geodesics are closed; the typical example of a Zoll manifold is a sphere.
-By Theorem 1 of \cite{cdv}, there exists a pseudodifferential operator $Q$ of order -1, commuting with $-\Delta_g$, s.t. spec$(\sqrt{-\Delta_g}+Q)\subset \N+\kappa$, with $\kappa\geq 0$.
-We put
+We recall that a Zoll manifold is a compact manifold s.t.\ all its geodesics are closed; the typical example of a Zoll manifold is a sphere.
+By Theorem 1 of \cite{cdv}, there exists a pseudodifferential operator $Q$ of order -1, commuting with $-\Delta_g$, s.t.\ spec$(\sqrt{-\Delta_g}+Q)\subset \N+\kappa$, with $\kappa\geq 0$.
+We put $A:=\sqrt{-\Delta_g}+Q$ {and $h_0(a):= a^2$}. {We remark that in this case one has $d=1$.
+We thus get that the solutions of \eqref{manifold} on a Zoll manifold fulfill \eqref{growth.eq}.} We recall that this result was already obtained in \cite{BGMR}.